TUM-AVS/Frenetix-Occlusion/README.md

 ### Requirements
 The software is  developed and tested on recent versions of Linux.
 We strongly recommend to use [Ubuntu 22.04](https://ubuntu.com/download/desktop) or higher.
-For the python installation, we suggest the usage of Virtual Environment with Python 3.10 or Python 3.9 For the development IDE we suggest [PyCharm](http://www.jetbrains.com/pycharm/)
+For the python installation, we suggest the usage of Virtual Environment with Python 3.10 or Python 3.9 For the development IDE we suggest [PyCharm](http://www.jetbrains.com/pycharm/).

+To execute this example, we recommend using the [Frenetix Motion Planning Algorithm](https://github.com/TUM-AVS/Frenetix-Motion-Planner).
+An appropriate configuration is already included in this package.

 ### Pre-installation Steps
-1. Make sure that the following **dependencies** are installed on your system for the C++ implementation:
+1. Make sure that the following **dependencies** are installed on your system for the C++ implementation of Frenetix:
    * [Eigen3](https://eigen.tuxfamily.org/dox/)
      * On Ubuntu: `sudo apt-get install libeigen3-dev`
    * [Boost](https://www.boost.org/)